Rennerp/custom-hooks/useFetch/README.md

   const { data: null, loading: true, error: null } =useFetch(url);
 ```

-Receives an api-endpoint url and return an objecto with the following properties
+Receives an api-endpoint url and return an object with the following properties:

+Data fetched from the API
 ```
 data
 ```

-Data fetched from the API
+A loading flag
 ```
 loading
 ```

-A loading flag
+Returns the error if it happened
 ```
 error
 ```
-Returns the error if it happened